Famous, Rich, and Successful People Who Were High School or College Dropouts

 Danica Patrick, race car driver.
 Instead of going to high school, she went to London when she was 16 to train as a driver (and where she got her GED).
-She has not yet attended college.
+She never attended college.

 Robert Pattinson, actor.
 He was expelled from high school.

 I was stealing porno magazines and selling them in school. — Robert Pattinson

 Damien Patton, founder of Banjo.
 He dropped out of high school to venture out on his own.
 But he later graduated from the University of North Carolina in Greensville.Famous, Rich, and Successful People Who Were High School or College Dropouts, including Danica Patrick, Aaron Paul, Jeno Paulucci, Harvey Pekar #college Click To Tweet